kedacore/keda-docs/content/docs/2.1/migration.md

 > 💡 **NOTE:** When uninstalling KEDA v1 make sure v1 CRDs are uninstalled from the cluster as well.

-KEDA v2 is using a new API namespace for it's Custom Resources Definitions (CRD): `keda.sh` instead of `keda.k8s.io` and introduces a new Custom Resource for scaling of Jobs.
+KEDA v2 is using a new API namespace for its Custom Resources Definitions (CRD): `keda.sh` instead of `keda.k8s.io` and introduces a new Custom Resource for scaling of Jobs.
 See full details on KEDA Custom Resources [here](../concepts/#custom-resources-crd).

 Here's an overview of what's changed:
 - [Scaling of Deployments](#scaling-of-deployments)